khangich/machine-learning-interview/course.md

 ## How to start learning ML system design? (available August 30th)
 - You need to become the sponsor to be able to access the course.
 Your sponsorship is crucial for me to make high quality content.
 In general I spend 40 hours to finish one MLSD.
+- Step 0: Finish this [survey](https://forms.gle/dE3zn292NHG6jwds7) to provide your opinion about cost.
 - Step 1: First you click the Sponsor button on the right.
 - Step 2: Fill in this form (TBD)
 - Step 3: Check your email for the online course link.